-More information about Kelly is available from the project page.
+More information about Kelly is available from the

 The Swedish Kelly-list is a freely available frequency-based vocabulary list that comprises general-purpose language of modern Swedish.
 The list has been generated from a large web-acquired corpus (SweWAC) of 114 mln. words dating from the 2010’s.
 It is adapted to the needs of language learners and contains 8 425 most frequent lemmas that cover 80% of SweWAC.